Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

 {\bf\textit{Note added}}---While this work was finalized, Ref.~\cite{Zaizen:2026wvj} appeared, studying fast instabilities in a global matter profile through numerical solutions of the quantum kinetic equations with attenuated neutrino--neutrino refraction.
 Applying the two-beam criterion of Ref.~\cite{Bhattacharyya:2025gds} to a continuum angular distribution, they obtain an adiabaticity condition based on the picture that the growing mode turns stable after $\Delta t\sim \gamma/(\partial \Omega_R/\partial t)$, where $\Omega_R$ is the real part of the eigenfrequency.
 On the other hand, our first-principles WKB approach reveals a timescale $\Delta t\sim \Delta K/(\partial \Omega_R/\partial r)$.
 There may be no contradiction in the fast case, where the two scales could be comparable, but for slow instabilities, the focus of our work, they are completely different.
 We have also obtained a specific criterion, Eq.~\eqref{eq:matter_gradient_criterion_fast}, for weak fast instabilities, which is parametric and does not depend on numerically solving the dispersion relation.
 We agree that attenuation can artificially suppress instability growth.
 Our focus, instead, is on slow instabilities, which may be suppressed below the shock wave even in the absence of such attenuation.
 The general problem of global evolution can be described by our new Eq.~\eqref{eq:transport_flavomons}, valid in the linear regime without additional approximations or artificial attenuation.

-{\bf\textit{Acknowledgments}}---DFGF thanks the organizers and participants of the workshop ``Collective Neutrino Oscillations in Supernovae and Neutron Star Mergers,'' and especially Sajad Abbar, Soumya Bhattacharyya, Hiroki Nagakura, Meng-Ru Wu, Zewei Xiong, for many fruitful conversations.
+{\bf\textit{Acknowledgments}}---We thank Luke Johns for helpful comments on the manuscript.
+DFGF thanks the organizers and participants of the workshop ``Collective Neutrino Oscillations in Supernovae and Neutron Star Mergers,'' and especially Sajad Abbar, Soumya Bhattacharyya, Hiroki Nagakura, Meng-Ru Wu, Zewei Xiong, for many fruitful conversations.
 DFGF acknowledges support by the TAsP (Theoretical Astroparticle Physics) project.
 GGR acknowledges partial support by the German Research Foundation (DFG) through the Collaborative Research Centre ``Neutrinos and Dark Matter in Astro- and Particle Physics (NDM),'' Grant SFB--1258--283604770, and under Germany’s Excellence Strategy through the Cluster of Excellence ORIGINS EXC--2094--390783311.

 \onecolumngrid

 \twocolumngrid

 {\bf\textit{Seeding by flavor mixing}}---The growth of unstable flavor waves requires initial disturbances.
 They must be provided by the neutrino mass matrix, which is the only flavor-violating ingredient in our system.
 If all neutrinos begin in flavor eigenstates, then in the quantum kinetic equation~\eqref{eq:QKE}, written in the weak interaction basis, the only off-diagonal piece comes from $\sH^{\rm vac}_\sp$ and thus from $s_V=\sin\theta_V$.
 To understand the resulting onset dynamics for the instability growth, our starting point consists of the exact equations for the field of flavor coherence,